AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ### Reactions

-***Crab Rave.*** In Reaction to hitting a creature with an attack from his Daikyū, Genji can summon 4 Crab Minions surrounding the target, which immediately attack them.
+***Crab Rave.*** *Trigger:* Genji hits a creature with a Daikyū attack. *Response:* Genji summons 4 Crab Minions surrounding the target, which immediately attack them.
 They act on Genji's initiative.

 }}